Over the past five years my work has inspired by

-by two separate yet seminal influences in my artistic life: my
+two separate yet seminal influences in my life: my present experience

-art and architecture movement that captured my imagination as
+art and architectural movement that captured my imagination as

-a student.
 We are in a very similar cultural moment today to

-the one the original Constructivists faced after the first World War.
+the one the original Constructivists faced after the first World

 and other more modest historic structures are disappearing, so

 we no longer have them as a touchstone for our own history, our